-In the US, we support cap and invest programs like Washington SB-5981.
-We believe well-designed carbon pricing provides everyone incentives to help reduce emissions.
-Learn more about SB-5981 and why we support it.
+In the US, we support cap and invest programmes because we believe well-designed carbon pricing provides everyone incentives to help reduce emissions.
+Learn more about the policies and why we support them.

 At a global level, we are working with our peers and other companies, governments and civil society to help support the expansion of carbon pricing through the Carbon Pricing Leadership Coalition.
 And we are a founding member of the US-based Climate Leadership Council, which is considering a carbon tax that would be returned to citizens in the form of dividends.

 - A well-designed price on carbon – either a tax or a cap-and-trade system – is the most efficient way to reduce greenhouse gas (GHG) emissions.

 - Economy-wide: It should apply to all quantifiable GHG emissions in all sectors of the economy on a CO2 equivalent basis.